 YouTube’s smaller yet more fashionable challenger Vimeo has been described as a community for more artistic editors and filmmakers, deemed by some of its growing audience as the counter-cultural alternative to YouTube.
 The platform’s organized layout, user-friendly search, simple aesthetic, and touch of sophistication renders the site more like a professional portfolio as opposed to a compilation of stacked DVDs.
 Though YouTube is still the dominant go-to (for roughly 94% of marketers), about 51% of marketers deploy their content via Vimeo, as well.

 Vimeo’s major strengths lie in its design and quality.
 The host’s more streamlined video production features and higher HD compatibility make it a great choice for more serious endeavors requiring better resolution through a sleek embedded player.
 The player’s design also highlights content without focusing on any sort of Vimeo branding.
-And what’s more, there are no limits on length of time (unlike YouTube’s 15-minute cutoff), and perhaps more importantly, viewers aren’t bombarded left and right by advertisements.
+And perhaps more importantly, viewers aren’t bombarded left and right by advertisements.

 So which is the better option for a B2B company with all these variables to consider?
 Think back to those three key factors in determining your video marketing strategy: audience, quality, and purpose.